clj-kondo/clj-kondo/README.md

 You use [inline
 defs](https://blog.michielborkent.nl/2017/05/25/inline-def-debugging/) for
 debugging but you would like to get rid of them before making your code public.
-Also, unnessary `do` and `let` nestings don't really add any value to your life.
+Also, unnecessary `do` and `let` nestings don't really add any value to your life.
 Let clj-kondo help you tidy your code.

 ## Status